Frontline Baddies Team

 Director of Services

-My name is Brooke Spinelli, I am a cis-gendered biracial woman using she/her pronouns.
-My experience includes over five years in youth services, primarily in residential support and community outreach.
+My name is Brooke Spinelli (she/her).
+My experience includes over five years in youth services, primarily in supportive housing and community outreach.
 I was the youngest intake coordinator for one of the oldest youth treatment centres in Vancouver.
-I was new to the field when I met Aileen and Tracey working in the DTES with youth.
+I was new to the field when I met Aileen and Tracey in 2020 working in the DTES with youth.
 They both taught me ways to stay safe doing this work and were supports for me in being able to do frontline work long term.

 Dani Bodner